 Planning to make this ahead of time?
 These tested make-ahead strategies will save you time without sacrificing quality.

-What to Serve with Best Chicken Shawarma Crepes Recipe (Crispy Homemade Wraps)
+What to Serve with Chicken Crepes Shawarma

 Serving Occasion Guide